Fahmida Riaz: Exile in India

-Fahmida Riaz was faced with challenges due to her political ideology.
-More than 10 criminal charges were filed against her during General Zia-ul-Haq’s dictatorship.
+Riaz faced challenges due to her political ideology.
+More than 10 criminal charges were filed against her during General Zia-ul-Haq's dictatorship.
 She was charged with sedition under Section 124A of the Pakistan Penal Code.
 When she and her husband were arrested, she was bailed out by an admirer of her work before she could be taken to jail, and fled to India with her sister and two small children under the pretext of a Mushaira invitation.
-Her friend, the renowned poet Amrita Pritam, spoke to prime minister Indira Gandhi on Riaz's behalf and gained her asylum there.
+Her friend, the renowned poet Amrita Pritam, spoke to Prime Minister Indira Gandhi on Riaz's behalf and gained her asylum there.

-Fahmida Riaz had relatives in India.
-Her children went to school there, and her husband joined them there after his release from jail.
+Riaz had relatives in India, and her children went to school there.
+Her husband joined them in India after his release from jail.
 The family spent almost seven years in exile before returning to Pakistan after Zia-ul-Haq's death on the eve of Benazir Bhutto's wedding reception.
-During this time, Riaz was poet-in-residence at Jamia Millia Islamia university in Delhi; it was there that she learnt to read Hindi.
+During this time, Riaz was a poet-in-residence at Jamia Millia Islamia university in Delhi; it was there that she learned to read Hindi.
 She received a warm welcome on her return from exile.

-On 8 March 2014, against the backdrop of rising concerns over intolerance in India, Riaz recited her poem 'Tum bilkul hum jaisey nikley' at a seminar called ‘Hum Gunahgaar Auratein’.
+On 8 March 2014, against the backdrop of rising concerns over intolerance in India, Riaz recited her poem "Tum bilkul hum jaisey nikley تم بالکل ہم جیسے نکلے" at a seminar called Hum Gunahgaar Auratein- ہم گنہگار عورتیں.
 The poem compares the rising Hindutva in India and the rise of Islamic fundamentalism in Pakistan during Zia-ul-Haq's regime.

 Death

-Fahmida Riaz died on November 21, 2018 at the age 72.
+Fahmida Riaz died on 21 November 2018, at age 72.